JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_surface_and_image.md

 :scroll: **[Minimal example - Load animated GIF PyGame _Surface_ list using PLI](../../examples/minimal_examples/pygame_minimal_surface_load_frames_gif_pil.py)**

 ![How can I load an animated GIF and get all of the individual frames in PyGame?](https://i.stack.imgur.com/geYjP.gif)

-Use the list of `pygame.Surface` objects to generate a [Spritesheet](https://www.pygame.org/wiki/Spritesheet).

 ### Load frames from NumPy array